secureblue/secureblue/README.md

 ## Desktop

-*`nvidia-open` images are recommended for systems with Nvidia GPUs Turing or newer.*
+*`nvidia-open` images are recommended for systems with Nvidia GPUs Turing or newer.
+These include the new [open kernel modules](https://github.com/NVIDIA/open-gpu-kernel-modules) from Nvidia, not Nouveau.*

-*`nvidia` images are recommended for systems with Nvidia GPUs Pascal or older.*
+*`nvidia` images are recommended for systems with Nvidia GPUs Pascal or older.
+These include the closed kernel modules from Nvidia.*

 ### Recommended <sup>[why?](RECOMMENDED.md)</sup>
 #### Silverblue